graham-evans/AISandbox-Server/documentation/legacy/index.md

 scenario.
 The top right is where you configure your agents.
 Each agent is defined as a URL which the client will connect to.

-Add an agent by pressing the add agent button then configure it by double clicking on the URL.
+Add an agent by pressing the add agent button then configure it by double-clicking on the URL.

 ![Edit the agent details](EditAgent.png)

-On the edit agent screen, you can change the agent endpoint as well as add authentication and choose between REST-Jason and REST-XML.
+On the edit agent screen, you can change the agent endpoint as well as add authentication and choose between REST-JSON and REST-XML.

 Returning to the main screen, the bottom right of the window will allow you to set up any output options.
-This includes the ability to take screen shots for any frame or export the output of the simulation as a video.
+This includes the ability to take screenshots for any frame or export the output of the simulation as a video.

-## Step 3 Run Simulation
+### Step 3 Run Simulation

 Clicking on ‘next’ will take you to the run screen